 - Route does not cover cosmetic damage (scratches, dents, etc.), packaging errors, or unsealed items.
 At our discretion, we may offer a 15-30% refund depending on the severity of the cosmetic damage.

-- Route can require further evidence of the customer’s damaged item (i.e. more photos, videos, etc.).
+- Route requires further evidence of the customer’s damaged item (i.e. more photos, videos, etc.).

-- Route cannot reorder subscriptions because Route would be paying for the customer’s monthly subscription.
+- Route cannot reorder and create an entirely new subscription because Route would be paying for the customer's monthly subscription.

 - Route cannot reorder customized items for the customer because of the additional liability of ordering the customer’s custom item incorrectly.
 Route can offer a refund instead.